Sorcadin/Xihuitl/CDK_SETUP.md

-# AWS CDK Setup Guide for Xihuitl Discord Bot
+# AWS CDK Infrastructure Setup Guide

-This guide walks you through deploying the Xihuitl Discord bot infrastructure using AWS CDK.
+This guide walks you through deploying the Xihuitl Discord bot infrastructure to AWS using CDK.

+**Purpose**: Set up production infrastructure (EC2, DynamoDB, S3) to run the bot 24/7 on AWS.

 ## Prerequisites